 "I'm fine," Sanji replied mechanically in the swordsman's low voice, offering the cyborg a weak smile as he began to pour himself a drink.

-Although he remained unconvinced by the response, Franky didn't push the matter any further, retraining himself from frowning.
+Although he remained unconvinced by the response, Franky didn't push the matter any further.
 He replaced the empty bottle in the compartment of his stomach with a fresh, ice cold bottle and almost immediately, the drink began to take effect; his hair was restored to its usual vitality, and the lingering exhaustion that had begun to plague him quickly disappeared.

 "I guess we're all a little tired hm?
 It's been a long day!"
 Franky glanced over to the exhausted looking reindeer who appeared to be almost falling asleep in his seat.
 "Get some sleep Chopper bro," he said, his heavy footsteps disappearing down the echoing hallway as he headed for the sick bay.